junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

    - Study `hld/directory-structure-v1.0.md` to understand the project organization

 2. **Next, understand the implementation approach:**
-   - Read `ignore/phase-implementation-cycle-v1.0.md` to understand the standard implementation cycle
+   - Read `hld/phase-implementation-cycle-v1.0.md` to understand the standard implementation cycle
    - Review `hld/implementation-roadmap-v1.0.md` to see the complete roadmap broken down by phases
    - Each phase builds on the previous one, so follow them sequentially
    - **Important**: Pay close attention to the "Key LLD References" section under each phase in the roadmap, which links to the specific LLD documents relevant for that phase

+3. **Assess current project progress:**
+   - Check the implementation roadmap for phases marked with green ticks (✅)
+   - Review phase plan documents to identify completed tasks (marked with ✅)
+   - Examine commit history to understand recent work
+   - This assessment helps you understand which phase and task to work on next

 ## Implementation Workflow